react-ui-org/react-ui/src/components/FileInputField/README.md

 ## Forwarding HTML Attributes

-In addition to the options below in the [component's API](#api) section, you can specify [React synthetic events] or you can **add whatever HTML attribute you like.** All attributes that don't interfere with the API are forwarded to the native HTML `<input>`.
+In addition to the options below in the [component's API](#api) section, you can specify **any HTML attribute you like.** All attributes that don't interfere with the API of the React component are forwarded to the root `<input>` HTML element.
 This enables making the component interactive and helps to improve its accessibility.

 ```docoff-react-preview
 <FileInputField